 - 15. Other Utility meters must be placed on the side or rear wall of the building and shall not face the street. - 16.
 All propane and other fuel tanks must be code compliant, placed on a concrete pad and located underground or in the rear yard. - 17.
 HVAC and other mechanical units must not be in the front yard. - 18.
 Front Porch A covered, but unenclosed front porch with the same roof pitch as the structure, is desirable.
 The porch roof should be of the same materials and color as the main roof of the structure.
 The size of the porch may not be less than 30 square feet.
 If site built, it must be self-supporting and meet all building codes.
 The porch's design should match that of conventional site built houses in the neighborhood.
 The color of all supports and railings on the porch and steps shall match the main structure's trim or be primed and painted to match. - C. Communal Living Facility.
-Communal living facility in any D-4, D-5, D-6, MU-M, MU-H, MU-D and C-2 district a special exception may be granted by the Board provided the following are submitted to the Department: - 1.
+Communal living facility in any D-4, D-5, D-6, MU-M, MU-H, MU-D and C-2 district a special exception may be granted by the Board provided the following conditions are met: - 1.
 A statement from the State Department of Health or the State Department of Mental Health and/or the Jefferson County Department of Health that the proposed facility meets all requirements for the appropriate license, if applicable. - 2.
-A statement from the City Housing Code Enforcement Division that the proposed facility meets all provisions of the City of Birmingham Housing Code. - 3.
+A statement from the City Housing Code Enforcement Division that the proposed facility meets all provisions of the City of Birmingham Property Maintenance Code. - 3.
 A certification from the owner and operator that approval under this section shall not be transferable without prior approval by the Board of the City. - 4.
-Any communal living facility shall not be closer than 1,000 feet from another communal living facility. - 5.
+Any communal living facility shall not be closer than 1,000 feet from another communal living facility.
+This spacing requirement does not include multi-family dwellings used for on or off campus student housing within 1 mile of the main campus. - 5.
 Communal Living Facilities are not meant to include child foster care facilities nor facilities housing the mentally handicapped or mentally ill, where there are no more than 10 such people plus 2 unrelated persons to either the occupants of the facility or to each other.
-(Code of Alabama 11-52-75.1 and Zoning Board of Adjustment Case No. 84-95) - D. Temporary Handicap Parking.
+(Code of Alabama 11-52-75.1 and Zoning Board of Adjustment Case No. 84-95)

+- D. Temporary Handicap Parking.
 Temporary handicap parking in a required front yard in the D-1, D-2, D-3, D-4, D-5, D-6 and MU-L districts a special exception may be granted by the Board provided the following conditions are met: - 1.
-The primary use of the lot is single-family or duplex.

-- 2. Applicant demonstrates need for handicap parking. - 3.
+The primary use of the lot is single-family or duplex. - 2.
+Applicant demonstrates need for handicap parking. - 3.
 Applicant demonstrates no other permitted parking area is practical for a disabled person to use. - 4.
 If allowed, any parking area in a front yard shall be designed so that it can be readily removed when the temporary use is not necessary. - 5.
 When the temporary parking is no longer necessary, it shall be removed. - 6.
 A covenant is recorded that states that the temporary parking area shall be removed by the owner, when it is not needed for a disabled person living on the property.